-Banks urged to step up anti-fraud controls as APP scam compensation becomes compulsory.
+Banks urged to improve anti-fraud controls as APP scam compensation becomes compulsory.

 Will the new rules be enough to tackle APP fraud, or will it simply cause more problems?
 Now, more than ever, banks need to innovate and educate to keep one step ahead of the fraudsters.